-Water conservation efforts, especially during summer months, can often lead to unattractive yellow grass.
-But there are several other reasons why your once beautiful lawn looks less than desirable now.
-Don’t despair though!
+One day your lawn looks great.
+The next day, you're looking at your yard and asking yourself how to fix yellow spots in the grass.
+Water conservation efforts, especially during summer and early fall months, can often lead to unattractive yellow grass, but there are several other reasons why your once beautiful lawn looks less than desirable now.
+Don’t despair, though!
 We’ve got some tips to share that will have your lawn green and in tip-top shape in no time.

 In addition to dry weather conditions, here are some of the most common issues that homeowners battle to maintain a healthy yard.